 Published April 21, 2021

 Episode 14 of our podcast series is about the work of the Alison L. Des Forges Memorial Committee, and its international symposia held at the University at Buffalo.
-Beginning in 2012, each symposium has been annually sponsored, in part, by The Baldy Center for Law and Social Policy.
-This podcast features Roger Des Forges, the group's co-founder.
-He is joined in discussion with the committee co-chairs, Ellen Dussourd and Shaun Irlam.
-Together, they offer insight on aspects of sustaining the annual Alison Des Forges International Symposia on Human Rights and Social Justice.
-The ninth annual syposium takes place April 30, 2021.
-Learn more about the event, here.
+Beginning in 2012, the symposia has been sponsored, in part, by The Baldy Center for Law and Social Policy.
+This episode features Roger Des Forges, the group's co-founder.
+He is joined in discussion with the Committee co-chairs, Ellen Dussourd and Shaun Irlam.
+Together, they offer insight on aspects of sustaining the Alison Des Forges International Symposia.
+This year's event takes place April 30, 2021.
+Learn more, here.

 Keywords: Human Rights, Social Justice, Des Forges, Rwanda, Africa, genocide, regime change, Covid-19, China.

 The Alison L. Des Forges Memorial Committee is dedicated to honoring the memory of Dr. Alison Liebhafsky Des Forges, an inspirational and tireless crusader for human rights and social justice around the world.
 The organization seeks to continue Alison’s quest to educate people about the injustices in the world and the part we all must play as members of an increasingly interdependent global community.
 Learn more.